bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

     // retrieve an API to interact with the engine:
     ProcessAPI processApi = apiClient.getProcessAPI();
-    // and use the processApi...
+    // and use the processApi on the new tenant...
     [...]

+    // Don't forget to logout finally:
+    apiClient.logout();
 ```

 ### Bonita BPM Portal